 From the analysis of the various technologies that could be implemented to reduce NOx and/or CO, the BAAQMD has concluded that the use of ULSD fuel and an EPA Tier 3 certified engine are achieved-in-practice control technologies.
-These control technologies are therefore required as BACT for S-4.
-S-4 is certified to meet the EPA Tier 3 emissions standard, and the applicant will be required by CARB regulations to use ULSD fuel.
+These control technologies are therefore required as BACT for S-1.
+S-1 is certified to meet the EPA Tier 3 emissions standard, and the applicant will be required by CARB regulations to use ULSD fuel.
+Therefore, S-1 complies with the BACT requirements under Regulation 2-2-301 for all applicable pollutants.